Early Signs and Symptoms of Colon Cancer

 Colon cancer is a cancer of the large intestine (colon) - the final part of your digestive tract.
 This type of cancer is historically more common in people above the age of 50.
 While it is usually caused due to hereditary/ genetic factors or inflammatory bowel diseases, recent studies suggest that unhealthy diets and stress can also be major contributors to its development.

 Most cases of colon cancer begin as small, noncancerous (benign) clumps of cells called adenomatous polyps.
 Over time, some of these polyps can become colon cancers.

 Polyps may be small and produce few if any, symptoms.
 For this reason, doctors recommend regular screening tests to help prevent colon cancer by identifying and removing polyps before they turn into cancer.

 Colon cancer begins its gestation in the form of harmless polyps that are formed on the lining of your colon.
 A colon polyp to re-iterate is a term for a small (and often harmless) clump of cells that are formed in the lining of the colon.

 Cancer screening is a vital exercise, especially if you are above 50 or are genetically predisposed to cancer.
 It can be easily prevented by regularly screening and excising polyps before they get an opportunity to mutate into cancerous cells.

-Colon cancer can be screened using common procedures like colonoscopies and endoscopies, as well as lab tests like stool tests and imaging scans like CT, PET or MRI’s to track the size of the polyps/tumors and prescribe changes to the treatment.
+Colon cancer can be screened using common procedures like colonoscopies and endoscopies, as well as lab tests like stool tests and imaging scans like CT, PET or MRI’s to track the size of the polyps/tumours and prescribe changes to the treatment.